 - Give peolpe more control over their data.
 With Solid, most of your data will live in your own pod, which is a personal server that could run in the cloud, or perhaps in your home.

 - Make apps more interoperable.
 Break free from the data-silos and vendor lock-in that currently dominate our cloud-based apps.
-Since Solid decouples Data from Applications, you can use different apps with the same data, similar to how you can open a text file in multiple editors.
-This requires a high degree of standardization.
+Since apps decouples data from application, you can use various apps on the same data, just like you can open a text file in multiple editors.
+This requires a high degree of standardization

 - Build upon existing web standards.
 Solid is powered by Linked Data, and uses many existing web standards like HTTP, RDF and SPARQL.